Papua is an erect shrub, growing growing 1 to

-The pinnae are 6 to 10, the upper ones are shortedd.
+The pinnae are 6 to 10, the upper ones are shorter.
 Leaflets and ultimate

-segments are very diverse, mostly lanceolate, 5 to 10 cm long; the terminal
+segments are very diverse, mostly lanceolate, 5 to 10 centimeters long; the terminal

 segments are usually larger than the others and more often lobed, pointed